yininghase/multi-agent-control/README.md

 cd $path to this repo$
 python visualize_attention.py
 ```
-A window will pumped out:
+A window will pump out:
 ![image](./images/Attention_Visualization_Tool.png)

 Clicking and draging the vehicle or target can change the position of it.